 - HEAT THE GRILL TO HIGH.

 - MAKE THE GLAZE: Place all glaze ingredients in a microwaveable bowl or measuring cup.
 Stir.
 Microwave for 1 minute on high.
 Glaze will be slightly thickened.
-Let cool for 5 minutes if using part as a marinade (note 1).
+Let cool for 5 minutes if using part as a marinade (Note 1).
+Alternatively, place ingredients in a small saucepan and simmer on medium heat for a few minutes until thickened.

-- GRILL PLANKED SALMON: Pat plank dry.
+- GRILL PLANKED SALMON: Note 2.
+Pat plank dry.
 Spray with oil.
-Place salmon on plank, skin side down.
+Place salmon on top of plank, skin side down.
 Brush salmon with 1/3 of glaze.
-Place plank on grill, close the lid and grill for 3 minutes for thinner plank (a little longer if using a thicker plank) until plank starts charring and smoking.
+Place plank on grate of barbecue, close cover and grill for 3 minutes for thinner plank (a little longer if using a thicker plank) until plank starts charring and smoking.
+Have a glass of water on hand in case of flare ups.
 Brush 1/3 more glaze on top of salmon.
-Turn off burner/heat under the salmon (salmon should now be on indirect heat) and close the lid.
-The other burner(s) should still be left on high with the temperature of the BBQ at about 425F-450F.
+Turn off burner/heat under the salmon (salmon should now be on indirect heat) and close lid.
+The other burner(s) should still be left on high or med-high heat with the temperature of the BBQ at about 425F-450F/218-232C.
 Cook for another 7 minutes or until salmon just begins to turn opaque.
-Instant read thermometer will be at 130-135F (temp will rise while resting).
-Salmon should be a warm pink in the middle.
+Instant thermometer will show an internal core temperature of 130-135F/54.4-57C (temp will rise while resting).
+Salmon should be a warm pink in the thickest part.
 Drizzle with remaining glaze.
 Rest salmon for 5 minutes loosely covered with a foil.

 - SERVE: Slide a spatula between the skin and the salmon.
-The salmon will lift right off leaving the skin on the plank.
+The salmon will lift right off leaving the skin on the charred wood plank.
 Transfer to a plate.
-Sprinkle with chopped parsley if desired and some good sea salt.
+Sprinkle with chopped parsley if desired and some good sea salt and/or lemon zest.

-- Marinate the salmon (optional): To boost the flavor even more, marinate the salmon for 15 minutes by placing HALF of glaze and the salmon in a ziploc bag.
+- Marinate the salmon filet (optional): To boost the flavor even more, marinate the salmon for 15 minutes by placing HALF of the maple-balsamic marinade (glaze) and the salmon in a ziploc bag.
 Make sure flesh part of salmon is coated.
 I usually skip the marinating as the sauce is so flavorful and the mild smoke on the salmon has enough flavor.

 - Make Ahead: The glaze can be made a day or two ahead.
 Or, the full recipe can be made a couple of hours ahead and served at room temperature.
 It's even delicious cold.